testcontainers/testcontainers-go/docs/index.md

 <img src="logo.png" alt="Testcontainers logo" width="1024" height="512"/>

-## Test dependencies as code for your entire stack
-Get lightweight and throwaway containers during your tests that let you test against any container image (database, broker, browser, etc..) using one of the several supported languages.

 <p align="center"><strong>Not using Go?
 Here are other supported languages!</strong></p>
 <div class="card-grid">
     <a href="https://testcontainers.org" class="card-grid-item"><img src="language-logos/java.svg"/>Java</a>